molpopgen/pylibseq/docs/pages/vmatrix.rst

 -------------------------------------

 You may remove sites and/or samples via the application of functions written in Python.
-To filter sites, a function must take the return value of :func:`libsequence.variant_matrix.VariantMatrix.site` as an argument:
+To filter sites, a function must take the return value of :func:`libsequence.VariantMatrix.site` as an argument:

 .. ipython:: python